 You can connect a CircuitPython board with a M4 microcontroller to Adafruit IO with an AirLift breakout.

 If you're using a Feather-form-factor CircuitPython device (with a M4 microcontroller), the AirLift FeatherWing can plug into a doubler.
 But, you can also pick up a set of stacking headers to stack above/below your Feather.

 If you do not want to attach extra hardware and want a powerful all-in-one CircuitPython device, pick up a board such as the Metro M4 AirLift or PyPortal.

 For a full list of Adafruit IO compatible CircuitPython hardware, visit the CircuitPython.org downloads page, click the sort icon, and select WiFi from the options listed.

 Have a CircuitPython project you'd like to connect to Adafruit IO?
-We've written an Adafruit IO CircuitPython module to provide simple interaction with the Adafruit IO HTTP API.
+We've written an Adafruit IO CircuitPython module to provide simple interaction with the Adafruit IO MQTT or HTTP API.